Crypto137/MHServerEmu/docs/Web/SiteConfig.md

 # SiteConfig

 SiteConfig.xml is a configuration file that the client requests from the CDN on startup that includes information required for logging in, such as AuthServerAddress.
-SiteConfig.xml follows the same syntax as [ClientConfig.xml](./ClientConfig.md) that comes with the client.
+SiteConfig.xml follows the same syntax as [ClientConfig.xml](./../Client/ClientConfig.md) that comes with the client.

 Early versions of the game cannot start without a SiteConfig.
-You can work around this by putting a defaultsiteconfig.xml file in the same directory as ClientConfig.xml.
+You can work around this by putting a DefaultSiteConfig.xml file in the same directory as ClientConfig.xml.

 ## Fields